 States That Have Approved Medical Marijuana for Crohn’s Disease

-Currently, 17 states have approved medical marijuana to be used to treat Crohn’s disease.
-These states include: Arizona, Connecticut, Georgia, Hawaii, Illinois, Maine, Massachusetts, Michigan, Minnesota, Montana, New Hampshire, New Jersey, New Mexico, New York (inflammatory bowel disease), Pennsylvania, Rhode Island and Washington.
+Currently, 21 states have approved medical marijuana to be used to treat Crohn’s disease.
+These states include: Arizona, Arkansas, Connecticut, Florida, Georgia, Hawaii, Illinois, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Montana, New Hampshire, New Jersey, New Mexico, New York (inflammatory bowel disease), North Dakota, Ohio, Pennsylvania, Rhode Island and Washington.

 A number of other states will allow medical marijuana to be used for the treatment of Crohn’s Disease, but require an approval or a recommendation by a physician.
 These states include: California (any debilitating illness where the medical use of marijuana has been recommended by a physician), Nevada (other conditions subject to approval), and Oregon (other conditions subject to approval).